RockmanR/EventCrowd4_Ubuntu/README.md

 2. Configure metamask to add a localhost network (the one mentioned in Ganache - usually it is HTTP://127.0.0.1:8545) (I think the new Metamask version have the localhost pre-configured)
 3. Add the first Ganache account to Metamask. this can be done by taking the private keys of the first account in Ganache or using seed words of Ganache.
 4. to make sure it is the same account, check their ether balances if they are equal.
-t.
-Please rename this account in Metamask to "Ganache 1" or something similar to prevent confusion.
+5. Please rename this account in Metamask to "Ganache 1" or something similar to prevent confusion.
 It is very easy to use different account and get errors!

 That's it, you are done here.
 If you are still unclear, please refer to google!